BioFocus Research Conference 2016

 This annual conference provides a platform for the multidisciplinary community at Macquarie to present and communicate our research, discuss research outcomes and facilitate interdisciplinary collaborations spanning the fields of of biomedical sciences, biomedical engineering, physics, chemistry and medicine.

 You and the members of your research group are invited to submit abstracts for your presentations.
-This year we will schedule oral presentations sessions and a poster session in the afternoon.
+This year we will schedule oral presentation sessions and hold an interactive research discussion/poster session in the afternoon.
+Please submit an abstract even if you are only interested in the interactive research session.
 We especially encourage HDR students to apply, as this is a perfect opportunity to develop oral and poster presentation skills in a friendly, yet professional environment.
 A jury will provide feedback and prices are to be won!

 We look forward to your participation in what is sure to be a unique and stimulating multidisciplinary conference.